xone-sps/Laojob/README.md

 # Laojob
 web application for manage job, using laravel and boostrap
 # How to use
 #install composer
+&nbsp;
  #create databae
   # run command
 #php artisan migrate
+&nbsp;
 #php artisan serve